Sketch by Jill Hurley

 Michael’s marriage to Julie ended after twenty-six years with their decision to separate in October 2006.
 In the wake of that failure he sought solace at sea, eventually sailing solo in a 1979 Endeavour 32 sloop, the Gypsy Moon, in fits and starts over three years beginning in 2009 from Annapolis to the Dominican Republic.
 Mechanical troubles along the way forced him into the Port of Charleston, South Carolina, where he remained long enough to meet his second wife, Susan, in December 2009.
 They became engaged a week later and were married nine months later.
 The marriage lasted not quite five years.

 In January 2012, two days after leaving the Dominican Republic bound for home and two thousand sea-miles after embarking from Annapolis, the Gypsy Moon lost its headsail and jib halyard in high winds and rough seas.
 Turning beam-on to the waves, it violently broached and suffered a knockdown, the force of which cracked the engine mounts and disabled the engine.
-Alone, unable to steer upwind without a headsail, and being blown south between Cuba and Haiti, Michael was given the ultimatum to abandon his boat in order to accept an offer of rescue from a U. S. Coast Guard cutter, the Mohawk.
+Alone, unable to steer upwind without a headsail, and being blown south between Cuba and Haiti, Michael was given the ultimatum to abandon his boat in order to accept an offer of rescue from the U. S. Coast Guard cutter Mohawk.
 The cutter itself had been damaged in the rough seas and was headed to the U.S. Naval Base at Guantanamo Bay for repairs.
 Michael was given a berth aboard the Mohawk and stayed with the officers and crew after it docked in Guantanamo before flying home to Charleston.